-Use a toothpick or similar to remove ash from the area where cigarettes are stubbed out \Rightarrow Fig. 121.
+Use a toothpick or similar to remove ash from the area where cigarettes are stubbed out \Rightarrow fig. 114.

-Care and cleaning of plastic parts, wooden trim and the instrument panel
+Care and cleaning of plastic parts, wooden trim and the dash panel

-- Use a clean, damp, lint-free cloth to clean parts. - Clean plastic parts (inside and outside the vehicle) and the dash panel with a special solvent-free product for the care and cleaning of plastic, approved by SEAT ⇒ ♠. - Wash wooden trims with a mild soap and water solution. - Clean the Portable Navigation System housing (Supplied by SEAT) with a dry cloth only.
+- · Use a clean, damp, lint-free cloth to clean parts. - Clean plastic parts (inside and outside the vehicle) and the dash panel with a special solvent-free product for the care and cleaning of plastic, approved by SEAT ⇒ ▲. - Wash wooden trims with a mild soap and water solution.